sonictrain/better-readme/README.md

 3. Install dependencies using
 	`npm install`

 ## Usage
-Simply run the generator with `node index.js` and follow the prompts.
+Simply run the generator with `node index.js` or `npm start` and follow the prompts.
-The generated files will be placed inside `./output` and folders with the current date will be created
+The generated files will be placed inside `./output` and folders with the current date will be created.

 ## Preview
 ![Preview](./images/better-readme-preview.png)